playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### `Guava` version updated to 24.0-jre

 Play 2.6.x provided 23.0 version of Guava library.
-Now it is updated to the next major release, 24.0-jre.
+Now it is updated to last actual version, 24.1-jre.
 Lots of changes were made in library, you can see the full changelog [here](https://github.com/google/guava/releases).